reachjason/Web3-Operator-Handbook/ch02-executing.md

 It’s important to set a coherent vision that people can get behind.
 My hunch is, given how fast crypto is moving, thinking too far into the future may be pointless.
 Your vision for your company should be far enough your community can aspire to get to and short enough that it feels like individual steps your team takes feel like they’re in the right direction.
 Your vision may change, your team may grow - continue to ship the same process ad infinitum.

+## Your Core Action

+Think about what that one action or metric that characterizes it all for your company and moves the needle for your business.
+It can be different things based on what layer of the stack you operate.
+Think of this as the pulse of your business.

+For base layers, such as layer 1 and scaling solutions, it could be transactions.
+For DeFi applications, it could be Total Value Locked (TVL).
+For Wallets, it could active users.
+For Infrastucture providers, it could be revenue.
+For Service Companies, it could be profit/employee.

 ## 3 Year Vision

 I recommend starting with a 3 year vision with your leadership team.
 What do you see 3 years into the future, write it down in the following template: